anas-ismail273/Uptime-monitor-server/README.md

 ### Installing locally
 - `npm install`
-- Create a new database named bostaDB on MongoDB and change the `.env` file with the new connections details, (OR you can work with the current database)
+- Create a new database on MongoDB and change the `.env` file with the new connections details, (OR you can work with the current database)
 -  `npm run start`

 ### Running the Docker image